coursera-dl/edx-dl/README.md

 *Important Note:* To use sites other than <edx.org>, you **have** to specify the site along with the `-x` option.
 For example, `-x stanford`, if the course that you want to get is hosted on Stanford's site.

+*Alternative to providing username and password everytime:*

+On \*nix platforms, the use of a `~/.netrc` file is a good alternative to specifying both your username (i.e., your email address) and password every time on the command line.
+To use it, simply add a line like the one below to a file named `.netrc` in your home directory with contents like:

+    machine coursera-dl login <user> password <pass>

+Then, simply invoke your command using the `-n` option like:

+    edx-dl -n --list-courses

 # Docker container